My First Rodeo

 Ummm kay.
 Wow.

-Beneath the words, they are marking off far territory like a dog pissing on trees along the street.
-Using the term "politically correct" as they do sets the stage for what's to come.
+Exclusionary much?
+The rhetorical purpose is to mark off ideological territory like a dog pissing on trees along the street.
+Using the term 'politically correct' as they do sets the stage for what's to come.
 What exactly are these things that are not politically correct?
 You think he's talking about animal cruelty?
 Not so much.
-He's telling people who don't love a far right God, or don't love and worship the U.S.A. and its saintly military to get the fuck out of this rodeo.
-The part about kneeling references Colin Kapepernick and the BLM protests, to add a whiff if racism to the overall stink.
-They tack on "celebrating the western lifestyle" at the end, but whose western lifestyle.
-Not the Mexican-Americans or the Indians, or those who love the western environment, that's for sure.
+He's telling people who don't love a far right God, or don't love and worship the U.S.A. and its saintly military to get the fuck out of their rodeo.
+The part about kneeling references Colin Kapepernick and the BLM protests, to add a whiff of racism to the overall stink.
+They pay lip service to 'celebrating the western lifestyle' at the end, but whose western lifestyle?
+Not the Mexican-Americans or the Indians, or those who love and care about the western environment, that's obvious.

 Then a different announcer: